 - Best advice for learning about ACE: My number one advice for picking the right program for you is to attend the online presentation by each programs director.
 I really got the insight on what each program’s main purpose was and what we would be doing during our time there.

-- Best advice for applying for ACE: For me, the most helpful resource was talking to my teammate who did the program last year and getting advice for the application and interview process.
+- Best advice for applying for ACE: For me, the most helpful resource was talking to my teammate who did the program in a previous year and getting advice for the application and interview process.

 - Best advice for getting started at your program: When starting your first few days for ACE, one of the best things to do in order to gain the most during this time is to keep an open mind and immerse yourself into the culture.